Ogden Utah Temple 1972

 Announcement

-The intention to construct a temple in Ogden was announced by the LDS Church on August 14, 1967, to help ease the overcrowding of the Salt Lake, Manti and Logan temples already in the area.
-Meetings were held with 28 stake presidents in Ogden and 25 Stake presidents in Provo to propose the idea of building the two new temples.
+The intention of the new temples was to help ease the overcrowding of the Salt Lake, Manti and Logan temples already in the area.
+A Meeting was held to propose the plan to 25 stake presidents in Provo at 10 AM, and a second meeting with the 28 stake presidents in the Ogden Area at 4 PM.
 It was explained in both meetings that, while other areas of the Church were also in need of temples, it was felt these two new temples would serve the largest number of people.
-This was at a time when the local stakes were asked to raise a portion of the funds for the new temples and Churches, and needed to agree with the plan.
+This was at a time when the local stakes were asked to raise a portion of the funds for the new temples and Churches, and there fore it was needed that the stake PResidents agree with the plan.
 The vote at both meetings was unanimous in the affirmative.[7]Green, Doyle L., “Two Temples to Be Dedicated”, Ensign, January 1972

 This marks the first time that two temples were announced on the same day.